godotengine/godot-docs/classes/class_sliderjoint3d.rst

 :ref:`Param<enum_SliderJoint3D_Param>` **PARAM_LINEAR_LIMIT_RESTITUTION** = ``3``

 The amount of restitution once the limits are surpassed.
-The lower, the more velocityenergy gets lost.
+The lower, the more velocity-energy gets lost.

 .. _class_SliderJoint3D_constant_PARAM_LINEAR_LIMIT_DAMPING: